By Faye M Smith

 “Some people simply experience Responsive Desire rather than Spontaneous Desire, which means that they need someone else to initiate physical affection before they feel arousal,” says Stephanie.
 “If this is the case, you may just need to be comfortable with one of you being the person who always initiates.”

-You could look at new ways to seduce your partner that you've never thought of before, such as playing out one of their sexual fantasies or paying particular attention to the unexpected erogenous zones that turn them on.
+You could look at new ways to seduce your partner that you've never thought of before, such as playing out one of their sexual fantasies by using a sex app to find a third party.
+Or, more simply paying particular attention to the unexpected erogenous zones that turn them on.

 If you find it difficult to talk to your partner about your sex drive, sex therapy could help break down that barrier.